 - Make an appointment to speak with your supervisor – It is important to make a scheduled appointment with them so it does not fall through the cracks.
 Come with a detailed list of concerns and questions, as well as some ideas for possible solutions.

 - Reach out to co-workers – Speaking with a co-worker can be invaluable because they may understand your concerns in a way that no one else can.
 Having a sounding board and mentor can help greatly and allow you to feel supported.

-- Practice self-care – In a profession that focuses on helping and caring for others, it is all too easy to forget to care for yourself.
+- Practice self-care – It is all too easy to forget to care for yourself in a profession that focuses on helping and caring for others.
 Don’t neglect yourself – exercise, get adequate sleep, and do nice things for yourself.
 If you enjoy getting a massage, do this monthly.
 If you love to read or get outside, carve out time each week to do this.
 Put self-care on your calendar so that it becomes a priority.

 - Join a support group – A support group on social media or traditional group therapy sessions can help you work through the stress of working as a Clinician.

 Make sure you pay attention to yourself and your needs as prevention of professional burnout is easier than treatment.
 Most importantly, remember why you went into this profession and see if you can pinpoint more of the professional highlights because they are there.

 Written by: Jennifer Martin, MS, CCC-SLP and New Grad Program Director at Advanced.